lyokha/nginx-log-plugin/README.md

 There are two flavours of logging directives.
-Directives `logStderr`, `logEmerg`, `logAlert`, `logCrit`, `logErr`, `logWarn`, `logNotice`, `logInfo`, and `logDebug` write to the global error log associated with the main configuration level (i.e. the level outside of the *http* clause), while their *R*-counterparts `logStderrR`, `logEmergR`, `logAlertR`, `logCritR`, `logErrR`, `logWarnR`, `logNoticeR`, `logInfoR`, and `logDebugR` write to the specific for the current location error log.
+Directives `logStderr`, `logEmerg`, `logAlert`, `logCrit`, `logErr`, `logWarn`, `logNotice`, `logInfo`, and `logDebug` write to the *global* error log associated with the main configuration level (i.e. the level outside of the *http* clause), while their *R*-counterparts `logStderrR`, `logEmergR`, `logAlertR`, `logCritR`, `logErrR`, `logWarnR`, `logNoticeR`, `logInfoR`, and `logDebugR` write to a specific for the current location *http* error log.
 The *R* directives require the request context, and therefore they are heavier in use and speed than the *simple* (or *global*) logging directives, however they log the useful request context data which is unavailable in the global context.

 Haskell functions of the same names as the logging directives can be used in custom Haskell handlers.